 Credit Unions offer a range of straightforward saving products and fair, manageable loans to members.
 There are around 500 credit unions in the UK and more than 1.8 million members UK wide, and this number is increasing.
 The credit union movement is global – there are credit unions in 109 countries, with over 231 million members worldwide!

 To join a credit union you usually need to live or work in a certain area, or do a certain type of job.
-This is know as the credit union ‘common bond’, meaning members have something in common.
+This is known as the credit union ‘common bond’, meaning members have something in common.

 A Credit Union’s customers are its members.
 Members choose to join a Credit Union to save ethically, benefit their local community and access fair, manageable loans.

-Credit Unions runs on a not-for-profit basis, with any surplus being put into reserves or paid back to members as an annual dividend.
+By saving with your local Credit Union, you know your money is being used for the benefit of the local community.
+Credit Unions run on a not-for-profit basis, with any surplus being put into reserves or paid back to members as an annual dividend.
 The interest earned on loans pays for the credit union’s administration.